Designing Pinterest Pins that Get Clicked

 Decide if you’re going to have words (aka text overlay) on your pins.
 If yes, do a little keyword research to determine the best keyword or keyphrase that matches the content or product your pin will link to.
 If you aren’t going to be adding text to your pins, skip down to branding.

 There are many graphic design apps to choose from.
-Two of the most popular among Pinterest marketers are Canva and Tailwind Create.
+One of the most popular among Pinterest marketers is Tailwind Create.
 If you don’t have an app for designing and creating pins with yet, try either of these out using the free trial versions to see which you prefer.

 Search your design app or a stock photo site (free or paid) for an image that reflects the content or product and text overlay.
 Images should visually relate whatever the pin text overlay says.
 So if your image is about golf lessons, for example, use an image that is golf related.